moby/moby/docs/reference/commandline/dockerd.md

 >
 > Both `overlay` and `overlay2` are currently unsupported on `btrfs`
 > or any Copy on Write filesystem and should only be used over `ext4` partitions.

+The `fuse-overlayfs` driver is similar to `overlay2` but works in userspace.
+The `fuse-overlayfs` driver is expected to be used for [Rootless mode](https://docs.docker.com/engine/security/rootless/).

 On Windows, the Docker daemon supports a single image layer storage driver depending on the image platform: `windowsfilter` for Windows images, and